BSc (Hons) Paramedic Science

 What to expect during your interview

-The focus of this part of the day is to ensure that you reflect the values of the University and the Paramedic profession.
+The focus of your interview is to ensure that you reflect the values of the University and the paramedic profession.

-Your interview is an opportunity to tell us why you want to start your journey to becoming an Paramedic here with us at Staffordshire University.
-It is also time for you to show us what skills and experiences you have had previously that have shaped you into the person you are today as well as demonstrating why these skills will aid you on your path to becoming a registered Paramedic.
+Your interview is an opportunity to tell us why you want to start your journey to becoming a paramedic here with us at the University of Staffordshire.
+It is also time for you to show us what skills and experiences you have had previously that have shaped you into the person you are today as well as demonstrating why these skills will aid you on your path to becoming a registered paramedic.

-The invite will have a “Click here to join the meeting” which is usually located near the bottom of the email, to join the meeting just click this link approximately 5-10 minutes prior to your allotted time in case you experience any technical issues, and your interview panel will then join you at the scheduled time.
+The invite will have a “Click here to join the meeting” message which is located near the bottom of the email, which you will need to click, and your interview panel will admit you into the interview.

-The links below are guides for joining via a PC/laptop or mobile.
-Although I would encourage you, where possible, to use a PC/Laptop to join the meetings.
+The links below are guides for joining Microsoft Teams via a PC/laptop or mobile.
+It is recommended that you use a PC/laptop.

-Q.3 What skills and experience do you have that will help you become a paramedic?
+2. What skills and experience do you have that are applicable to being a Paramedic?

 How to prepare